CastosHQ/Seriously-Simple-Podcasting/readme.txt

 add_filter( 'ssp_use_post_tags', '__return_false' );
 `

+= How do I use my blog categories with my podcast episodes? =

+You can add the blog categories to your podcast episodes using the following snippet:

+`
+register_taxonomy_for_object_type( 'category', 'podcast' );
+`

 = Why does my podcast image not save properly? =

 For your podcast image to be valid on iTunes, it must be at least 1400x1400 px.
 This means that when you upload your image you must make sure to select a size option that at least has those dimensions.
 The image will display smaller on the plugin's settings screen, but as long as your uploaded image is the correct dimensions and you have selected the right size when inserting it then it will work.